emile-bernard/Deep-Learning-With-Python/README.md

 ## Run

-Run each .py file in Jupyter notebook.
+Run each .ipynb Jupyter notebooks.

 ## Technology Used